Toast5286/MatchingGRPC/README.md

 Runs feature detection with the ORB descriptor and uses KNN for matching.

-Only matches sequentially, meaning it only matches a image with the next one (in alphabetic order).
+Only matches sequentially, meaning it only matches an image with the next one (in alphabetic order).

 #### Orb_All

 Runs feature detection with the ORB descriptor and uses KNN for matching.

 Matches between all images (in alphabetic order).
-To avoid repetition, the first index must be greater then the second one.
+To avoid repetition, the first index must be greater than the second one.

+#### Manual

+Doesn't run any feature detection or matching.
+Returns whatever the first .mat file found in the "inputImages" file has.

 ### Output Data